demjhonsilver/mirax-player/README.md

 ## Description

-Mirax Player is a free video player for React, Vue, Angular, and Svelte that can embed videos from platforms like TikTok, YouTube/Shorts, Twitter, Vimeo and Dailymotion.
-This library package enables you to set any URL once within a single embed code tag and dynamically embed videos from any video sites.
+Mirax Player is a free video player for React, Vue, Angular, and Svelte that can embed videos from platforms like Facebook, TikTok, YouTube/Shorts, Twitter, Vimeo and Dailymotion.
+This library package enables you to dynamically embed videos from any video site, using any URL you like, and as many videos as you need.

 Frameworks / Library | Tested versions